rook/rook/Documentation/ceph-dashboard.md

 DNS name of the service at `https://rook-ceph-mgr-dashboard-https:8443` or by connecting to the cluster IP, in this example at `https://10.110.113.240:8443`.

+> **IMPORTANT:** Please note the dashboard will only be enabled for the first Ceph object store created by Rook.

 ### Login Credentials

 After you connect to the dashboard you will need to login for secure access.
 Rook creates a default user named